 Deforestation in Africa is a huge problem, but we believe that the use of our fuel-efficient cookstoves in Malawi will help save millions of trees.
 We expect that every stove built will continue to be in use for an indefinite period of time.
 With the longer monitoring period, our hope is that any problems are addressed during this period, so the stoves will be in use well into the future.
 Householders are taught to care for, repair, and even replace their stoves, so the outcomes from the initial investment will carry on for years to come.
 We have also helped families to plant their own trees which can be coppiced to provide a sustainable source of fuel close to where it is needed.

 Anyone can build their own Changu Changu Moto fuel-efficient cookstove, and we encourage people to copy our design!
-Just follow the instructions below.
+Just follow the instructions below or download our Step-by-Step Guide on how to build one.

 This project addresses the following Sustainable Development Goals: